telerik/blazor-docs/components/loadercontainer/appearance.md

 * [OverlayThemeColor](#overlaythemecolor)
 * [LoaderPosition](#loaderposition)

 The LoaderContainer uses a nested internal [Loader component]({%slug loader-overview%}) to show the animated indicator.
-The LoaderContainer exposes parameters, which directly control the Loader's apparance:
+The LoaderContainer exposes parameters, which directly control the Loader's appearance:

 * [LoaderType](#loadertype)
 * [Size](#size)